maybetaken/Solar_Manager/README.md

 2. Add the Solar Manager integration to your Home Assistant configuration.2.
 Add the Solar Manager integration to your Home Assistant configuration.
 3. Follow the setup wizard to add and configure your devices.etup wizard to add and configure your devices.

-## Supported Devices

-- MakeSkyBlue series
-- For other supported device models, refer to the documentation.- For other supported device models, refer to the documentation.

-## Usage## Usage
+## Usage

 - Connect ESP32 device to the internet through the `ESP Config` WeChat mini-program or `EspBlufi` application.
 If you don't have this device, please contact me at 296496296@qq.com.WeChat mini-program or `EspBlufi` application.
 If you don't have this device, please contact me at 296496296@qq.com.
 - Currently, the MQTT broker only supports HA local versions.
-Recommended local MQTT broker: Mosquitto.- Currently, the MQTT broker only supports HA local versions.
 Recommended local MQTT broker: Mosquitto.
 - Set up your Home Assistant network as `host`; otherwise, your ESP32 device will not be able to connect to HA. your Home Assistant network as `host`; otherwise, your ESP32 device will not be able to connect to HA.
 - Once the preparation is done, you can connect through the Serial Number.- Once the preparation is done, you can connect through the Serial Number.